wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 Recommended reading: :ref:`wazuh-cluster`.

-Today's environments usually have thousands of new agents everyday.
+Today's environments usually have thousands of new agents every day.
 A single manager architecture is not capable of managing so many events and, therefore, the workload needs to be balanced among multiple nodes.
 Almost every modern software can work in distributed mode because of this.

 Wazuh's main workload is processing events from the agents and raise alerts.
 This is why all required information to receive events from the agents needs to be synchronized.
 This information is:

 * The agents' keys so the nodes can accept incoming connections from agents.
 * The agents' shared configuration so the nodes can send the agents their configuration.
-* The agents' groups assigments, so the knows which configuration to send to the agents.
+* The agents' groups assignments, so every node knows which configuration to send to the agents.
 * The custom decoders, rules and CDB lists so the nodes can correctly process events from the agents.
 * The agents' last keep alive and OS information, which is received once the agents connect to a node and it's necessary to know whether an agent is reporting or not.